tqhn/CS50-SQL-Projects/problem-set-0/players.md

 ---

+## 📝 What I Learned
+The difference between WHERE (row-level filter) and HAVING (group-level filter).
+How to summarize and compare data across groups.
+How SQL handles grouping when some values are NULL.

+---

 ## 🧵 My Approach

 I grouped players by their teams and countries to calculate how many players each team had.
 Then I filtered for top scorers and explored various statistics like average goals per team.